MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 The ESP can be used as part of any [Windows Autopilot](../../autopilot/index.yml) provisioning scenario, and can also be used separately from Windows Autopilot as part of the default out-of-box experience (OOBE) for Azure AD Join, as well as for any new users signing into the device for the first time.

-You can create multiple Enrollment Status Page profiles with different configurations that specify:
+Within the profile you can configure:

-- Showing installation progress
+- Visibility of installation progress
-- Blocking access until the provisioning process is completed
+- Blocking device access until the provisioning process is completed
 - Time limits
 - Allowed troubleshooting operations